Some comments on symmetric orbifolds of K3: Symmetries and twining genera

 Let $G$ be the group of symmetries of the CFT $\C$ satisfying the conditions (1) and (2) above.
 Then, $G$ has an action on the $84$ dimensional space of exactly marginal operators of the model, which can be identified with the tangent space to the Grassmannian $Gr^+(4,21)$ at the point corresponding to $\C$.\footnote{To be precise, $\C$ determines a point in the quotient $Gr^+(4,21)/O_n^+$, and one has to choose a lift of this point to $Gr^+(4,21)$.
 What follows is independent of this choice.} These fields are suitable supersymmetric descendants of the $84$-dimensional space of superconformal primaries of weights $(1/2,1/2)$, which decomposes into $21$ representations of the superconformal algebra.
 By (1), the symmetry $G$ will act by a $O(21)$ transformation on these $21$ representations, i.e. the group of $O(4,21)$ transformations that leave the positive definite $4$-dimensional subspace $\Pi$ point-wise fixed.
-If two exactly marginal operators are related by a symmetry in $g$, then the models obtained by the corresponding deformations will be equivalent, i.e. related by a duality.
-This means that the action of the $80$-dimensional space must be induced by a transformation in the duality group $O^+_n$.
+If two exactly marginal operators are related by a symmetry $g$, then the models obtained by the corresponding deformations will be equivalent, i.e. related by a duality.
+This means that the action on the $84$-dimensional space must be induced by a transformation in the duality group $O^+_n$.
 We conclude that there must be a homomorphism $G\to O^+_n\cap O(21)$.
 This homomorphism must be surjective: every duality in $O^+_n$ fixing the $4$-dimensional space $\Pi$ will map the theory $\C$ into itself in a non-trivial way (as can be seen from the action on the exactly marginal operators), so it must lift to a symmetry of the theory satisfying (1) and (2).
 One can also argue that the homomorphism is injective.
 Indeed, any element $g$ in the kernel would act trivially on the whole space of exactly marginal operators of the theory.
 As a consequence, the kernel of this homomorphism is preserved by any deformation, and since the moduli space is connected, it must be a symmetry of every SCFT in the moduli space.
 Therefore, in order to exclude a non-trivial kernel for every model in the moduli space, it is sufficient to choose one $K3^{[n]}$-model $\C$ and show that $\C$ has no symmetries satisfying (1) and (2) and acting trivially on all exactly marginal operators.
 A suitable model for this analysis is given by $\C=\Sym^n \C'$, where $\C'$ is the NLSM on K3 with `the largest symmetry group', described in \cite{Gaberdiel:2013psa}.
 The details are relegated to appendix \ref{a:nokernel}.
+We conclude that the group of symmetries $G$ satisfying (1) and (2) is isomorphic to $O(21)\cap O_n^+$, i.e. it is the subgroup of $O_n^+\subset O(4,21)$ fixing pointwise the $4$-dimensional subspace $\Pi\subset \RR^{4,21}$.